newrelic/newrelic-jfr-core/README.md

 | `PROXY_PASSWORD`        |     N     |  `null`               | Proxy password  |
 | `PROXY_SCHEME`          |     N     |  `null`               | Proxy scheme (`http` or `https`) |

-##### Logging
+#### Logging

 The JFR daemon and the underlying Telemetry SDK logs with the Slf4j-Simple implementation at the default `Info` level.
-To increase the logging level, you can configure Slf4j with system properties or a simplelogger.properties file.
-For example, set this on the command line to log at the debug level.
+To increase the logging level, you can configure Slf4j with system properties, or a `simplelogger.properties` file.
+For example, set this on the command line to log at the `debug` level:

 `-Dorg.slf4j.simpleLogger.defaultLogLevel=debug`